talha700/Save_run_config_Netmiko/README.md

 # Fetching Running Config

-A multithreaded Python Script for fetching running configurationso over SSH from multiple Cisco Devices Configurations will be saved to file with ip and current time as file name And optional feature for emailing confirmation to user
+A multithreaded Python Script based on Netmiko for fetching running configurations over SSH from multiple Cisco Devices Configurations will be saved to file with ip and current time as file name and optional feature for emailing confirmation to user.

-  # Usage
+  ## Usage
-Give Network Device parameters in JSON file to add Devices
+Give Network Device parameters in JSON file to add Devices.
+- SSH credentials
+- ip
+- enable pass('secret') for users less Priviledge than 15,
+remove 'secret' row for user with Priviledge level 15

    "Device-1":{
         "device_type": "cisco_ios",